 The LaGrange Association Library sponsors and conducts informative and entertaining talks, demonstrations, audio-visual presentations, workshops, children's storytimes and crafts, concerts, and other special events.
-Library programs are coordinated by library staff.
+Library programs are coordinated by designated library staff and approved by the Library Director.

-Selection of library program topics, speakers, courses, classes, and resource materials are made by library staff based on the interests and needs of library users and the community.
+Library program topics, speakers, performers, courses, classes, and resource materials are selected by library staff based on the interests and needs of library users and the community.
 Library sponsored programs may be conducted by in-house staff or outside presenters chosen for their proven expertise and public performance experience.